department-of-veterans-affairs/LEAF/LEAF_Agent/README.md

 Tasks encompass a series of instructions, which are executed for a specific Site and StepID.
 The corresponding workflow Step must have the LEAF Agent as a configured requirement.

 Instructions within a task operate on sets of records, rather than individual records.
-If an error occurs during an instruction, the agent will log the error and will stop processing the rest of the set, as well as cancelling subsequent instructions.
+If an error occurs during an instruction, the agent will log the error, stop processing the rest of the set, and cancel subsequent instructions.

 Instructions that use LLMs do not have the ability to apply approval/disapproval/deny actions.